Oral and Maxillofacial Surgery Procedures

 A strong foundation for fixed or removable replacement teeth for missing teeth, Dental Implants are small anchors that are made of biocompatible metal, dental implant anchors are placed in the jawbone and begin to fuse with the bone over a few months.
 Once the fusing process is complete, abutment posts can be placed for the attachment of the replacement teeth.

-The All-On-4® Treatment Procedure is a unique implant solution that allows patients who are missing all of their upper or lower teeth to replace a full arch of teeth using only 4 implants as “anchors” for the full restoration.
+The Full-arch Restoration Treatment Procedure is a unique implant solution that allows patients who are missing all of their upper or lower teeth to replace a full arch of teeth using only 4 implants as “anchors” for the full restoration.
 This technique offers many advantages over traditional dentures.

 Dental and Soft Tissue Surgery